mrcnski/signor.dev/_posts/2018-07-22-useful-emacs-shortcuts.md

 ## Conclusion

 Well, now you know pretty much all of my secrets.
 Although, I guess I never had secrets, since my `init.el` file has been [on GitHub](https://github.com/m-cat/init.el) for over a year now.
-Hmm...

 What are *your* favorite keybindings?
 Leave them in the comments below!